offmywave011/masterconcrete/Using-EditPolygonImageView.md

 Custom parameters `app:editPolygonHandleSize` and `app:magneticLineTreshold` are optional.

+Default polygon for `EditPolygonImageView` could be received from `ContourDetector`.
+`ContourDetector` always contains the latest detected contours information like lines and polygons.
+And after the first detection you can set the latest detected contour to `EditPolygonImageView`.

+    ContourDetector detector = new ContourDetector();
+    DetectionResult detectionResult = detector.detect(image);
+    editPolygonView.setPolygon(detector.getPolygonF());

 Second: `EditPolygonImageView` supports the magnetic lines feature.
 You can set the lines like this:

     editPolygonView.setLines(horizontalLinesList, verticalLinesList);